bookless/bookless-book/intro.md

 A typical book contain many chapters.
 They will be displayed on your left bar.
 Click the bookmark icon to expand it if it's hidden.
 Click again to enter focus mode.
 You can double click on the top area to toggle the mode if you like.

 All chapters belong to the book will be shown on the left.
 You can drag and drop to re-order them.
 Each chapter is a Markdown file on your choosen working folder.
 You can rename or delete them as you see fit.
-Just be aware that the delete action is permanent.
-There is no recycle bin for you to look for deleted files.
+Just be aware that the delete action is permanent, there is no recycle bin for you to look for deleted files.

 ### Chapter content